CaladanDAO/gitcoin/README.md

 Goals:
 1. analyze DAO treasuries, Defi + NFT projects, inspired by [Dune Spellbook](https://dune.com/docs/data-tables/spellbook/), but using [Google BigQuery Public Datasets](https://cloud.google.com/bigquery/public-data) as a public data warehouse for Ethereum and top EVM chains
-2. host [Dune-like dashboards](https://dune.com/browse/dashboards) in a completely open source stack of [Apache Superset](https://superset.apache.org/) + custom UI to maximize
+2. host [Dune-like dashboards](https://dune.com/browse/dashboards) in a completely open source stack of [Apache Superset](https://superset.apache.org/) + custom UI to maximize community involvement and impact
 3. enable DAOs, via the [Gitcoin Allo](https://docs.allo.gitcoin.co/) protocol, to support [Web3 data wizards](https://dune.com/browse/wizards) to building DAO analytics

-This project aims to be self-referential, by which we mean to use the [Gitcoin Allo Protocol](https://www.youtube.com/watch?v=dvVG-2ZgY7w&list=PLm6V2qdPAeaUBG-qBewmpopLdgVtpqaXM&t=5s) to support CaladanDAO contributors to model itself as well as Web3 projects generally.
+This project aims to be self-referential, by which we aim to use the [Gitcoin Allo Protocol](https://www.youtube.com/watch?v=dvVG-2ZgY7w&list=PLm6V2qdPAeaUBG-qBewmpopLdgVtpqaXM&t=5s) to support CaladanDAO contributors to model itself as well as Web3 projects generally.

-We are currently designing a program and are targeting the [Gitcoin Grants 18 Aug 15-29, 2023🎉](https://twitter.com/gitcoin/status/1681747409435787264)
+We are currently designing a program and are targeting the [Gitcoin Grants 18 Aug 15-29, 2023🎉](https://twitter.com/gitcoin/status/1681747409435787264).
+Applications are open August 1.

 ### CaladanDAO Teams: (as of July 2023)